jhu-asco/gazebo_rosmatlab_bridge/README.md

 Run the setup_script.bash with the arguments as MATLAB_ROOT(Directory where MATLAB is installed) and ROS_WORKSPACE(~/catkin_ws if you have followed instructions above)

 Example Usage: source setup_script /usr/local/MATLAB/R2014a ~/catkin_ws

+After installing the main components, if pqp is installed, you can run source pqp_setup.bash

+to setup collision checking module.

 Further Documentation:
 -------------------